 Many retailers across the country are giving back to their employees for all their hard work and dedication during this scary time.
 Below are several examples of stellar organizations supporting their employees.

-Petco: The national pet supply chain is giving back to their dedicated team by creating an employee relief fund to petcosupport over 27,000+ partners as they feel the effects of COVID-19.
+Petco: The national pet supply chain is giving back to their dedicated team by creating an employee relief fund to support over 27,000+ partners as they feel the effects of COVID-19.
 The Petco Partner Assistance Fund includes a $2 million investment from Petco itself, plus additional donations from the company’s partner CVC Capital Partners.

 CEO Ron Coughlin said, “Now more than ever, our Petco partners are playing an invaluable role in helping to provide vital products and services for pets and families across the U.S. and beyond.
 This is our way of lending a collective helping hand when they may need it most.”